marijnh/Eloquent-JavaScript/19_paint.md

 responsible for two things: showing a picture and communicating ((pointer event))s on that picture to the rest of the application.

-{{index "PictureCanvas class", "callback function", "scale constant", "canvas (HTML tag)", "mousedown event", "touchstart event"}}
+{{index "PictureCanvas class", "callback function", "scale constant", "canvas (HTML tag)", "mousedown event", "touchstart event", [state, "of application"]}}

-As such, we can define it as a component that knows about only the current picture, not the whole application ((state)).
+As such, we can define it as a component that knows about only the current picture, not the whole application state.
 Because it doesn't know how the application as a whole works, it cannot directly dispatch ((action))s.
 Rather, when responding to pointer events, it calls a callback function provided by the code that created it, which